PWira/e-certificate-blockchain/README.md

 ## 🚀 Getting Started

-To get the Certificate DApp up and running on your local machine, follow these steps:
+To get ECG up and running on your local machine, follow these steps:

 ### Prerequisites

-Ensure you have **Node.js**, **MetaMask**, and a preferred smart contract deployment tool installed.
+Ensure you have **Node.js**, **MetaMask**, and a preferred smart contract deployment tool installed (recommended to use Ganache for simulation).

 ### Smart Contract Deployment